Photo: Holger.Ellgaard . (CC BY-SA 4.0)

 Yet Stortorget also witnessed one of the most dramatic moments in Swedish history.
 In November 1520, Danish King Christian II ordered the execution of Swedish nobles and clergy in what became known as the Stockholm Bloodbath.
 The massacre shocked the realm and ultimately fueled the rebellion that elevated Gustav Vasa to power and paved the way for an independent Swedish kingdom.

 Few European squares encapsulate such a profound political transformation within such a small physical space.
-The medieval era ended in violence, but from it emerged an independent Sweden.
+The medieval union fractured in violence — and from that rupture emerged the sovereign Swedish kingdom.

 From Fortress to Royal Palace